sameraslan/PerceptAlign/README.md

 - `-n, --num_worker`: Number of worker processes to use.
 Default is `32`.

 **About Mel Spectrograms:**
-Mel Spectrograms are a critical feature representation in audio processing, especially in the context of machine learning for music and sound analysis.
+Mel Spectrograms are a critical feature representation in audio processing, especially in the context of machine learning for sound analysis.
 They represent the power spectrum of sound in a way that is more closely aligned with human auditory perception.
 The Mel scale more closely mimics the human ear's response to different frequencies, emphasizing the nuances in lower frequencies more than higher ones.

 By converting audio signals into Mel spectrograms, our system can more effectively learn patterns and characteristics of sound that are relevant to human listeners.
 This conversion is especially important for tasks like sound classification, music generation, or any application where understanding the content of audio in a human-like way is crucial.